MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 1. For the dataflow that corresponds to the data source in Customer Insights, select the vertical ellipsis (&vellip;) and then select **Show refresh history**.

-1. If the **Status** of the dataflow is **Failed**, download the refresh history file. (*If the status does not show failed, open a ticket???*)
+1. If the **Status** of the dataflow is **Success**, the ownership of the Power Query-based data source might have changed:

+   1. Review the refresh history for the refresh schedule.
+   1. Set the new owner's schedule and save the settings.

+1. If the **Status** of the dataflow is **Failed**:

+   1. Download the refresh history file.
    1. Review the downloaded file for the reason for the failure.
    1. If the error cannot be resolved, select **?** to open a support ticket.
 Include the downloaded refresh history file.

 [!INCLUDE [footer-include](includes/footer-banner.md)]